 - Numbing: trauma amnesia, loss of interest, feeling detached, feeling numb, hopelessness.

 - Dysphoric Arousal: difficulty sleeping, irritability, difficulty concentrating

 However, the models support each other because they more or less agree on the symptoms.
 To be diagnosed with PTSD, according to DSM-IV-TR (2000), the person must have experienced both of the following events:

 - The person experienced, witnessed, or was confronted with an event or events that involved actual or threatened death or serious injury, or a threat to the physical integrity of self or others.

 - The person’s response involved intense fear, helplessness, or horror.
 Note: In children, this may be expressed instead by disorganized or agitated behaviour.

-Read the newest diagnostic criteria for posttraumatic stress disorder (DSM-V criteria, published in May 2013) here.
+Read about the latest diagnostic criteria for posttraumatic stress disorder (DSM-V criteria, published in May 2013) here.